You can copy your iPhone data, like texts, photos, music, contacts, apps, and calendars to a Pixel phone. Get tips on how to use your phone.

 - Photos where an original isn’t stored on your iPhone

-- Device settings, like wallpaper and Wi-Fi passwords
+- Phone settings, like Wi-Fi passwords

 - Music with iTunes Digital Rights Management protection